-A student for purposes of the SEIE is an individual (including a deemor or member of a couple) who is:
+A student for purposes of the SEIE is a recipient (including a deemor or member of a couple) who is:

 For information related to the student earned income exclusion, see SI 00820.510.

-Regular attendance means the individual takes one or more courses of study and attends classes:
+Regular attendance means the student takes one or more courses of study and attends classes:

 in a college or university for at least 8 hours per week under a semester or quarter system;

 in grades 7 - 12 for at least 12 hours per week;